SumoLogic/sumologic-documentation/docs/contributing/style-guide.md

         image_url: /img/release-notes/rss-orange.png
     ---
     ```
     * `title`.
-Title for release note that includes Product or Feature name.
+Title for release note that includes product or feature name.
        :::note
        For Service Release Notes only, append the title with the category name in parenthesis (example: `Automatic Log Level Detection (Search)`).
 See previous Service Release Notes for category names.
        :::